AChezick/Capstone2/README.md

 Steps for modified Thompson Sampling:

 I modified the traditional Thompson Sampling steps.
-Rather than using the beta if
+Rather than explictely using the[ beta ](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.beta.html) ...

-impose a small penality if a bandit is chosen and the beta is
+A small penality ( - 0.5%) was imposed if a bandit is chosen AND the Beta was greater than the actual rate for that model.

 ## Results